PhysicalBit7/notes/docs/OOP/28_Sparse_Tables.md

 ![:scale Sparse table with 17% populated cells.
 80%]({{site.baseurl}}/assets/CS50pics/sparse_table/sparse_content_in_normal_table.svg)

-In the table above, about 17% of the cells are used.  .tiny[(This is actually quite high for this kind of data...)]
+In the table above, about 17% of the cells are used.
+(This is actually quite high for this kind of data...)]

 That means we waste 83% of the space we are using for the table... (about 2.8MiB)